Career Coaching for Speech-Pathology Graduate Students and Early Career Clinicians

 • Advocating for Yourself as an Employee

-If you are looking for help in your job search, screening job offers, negotiating a salary, and improving your clinical skills, reach out to me here and we can begin working towards your career as a medical SLP.
+If you are looking for help in your job search, screening job offers, negotiating a salary, and improving your clinical skills, reach out to me here and we can begin working towards your dream career as an SLP.